The Cambodian Book Collector

 Certainly there’s been an explosion of books about Cambodia in the last twenty years, especially survivor memoirs and books on the Khmer Rouge, as well as the advent of self-published books too.
 I’ve collected over 400 but I have a list of at least another 200 books that I don’t possess, so add that to new releases, and there’s always more books to collect.
 I can be picky though, I don’t just get a book because Cambodia gets a mention, I need to be interested in the subject.
 I picked them up from bookshops, secondhand shops, ex-library books, eBay, and publishing houses who wanted me to review their new book, which I used to do regularly on my website and blog.
 I actually shipped boxes of books here when I relocated in 2007, but gave far more away to the local charity shops, though I did keep the vast majority of my books on Cambodia.

-Is there a particular era of Cambodian history that you're most interested in, and why?
+Is there an era of local history you're most interested in?

 The Khmer Rouge era was of particular interest initially, sparked by the Australian journalist John Pilger’s revelations, but once you set eyes on Angkor, then Khmer history really took over.
 I became infatuated with visiting remote temple sites around the country, so most of the time on my frequent trips over here was spent getting out and about, using old French maps or word of mouth and re-‘discovering’ ancient temples.
 That was great fun.
 I then wrote about my adventures on my website.
 It provided the opportunity to travel all over the country and really develop a deep love for the people.
 I can’t adequately describe the welcome I received everywhere I went.

-Is that what led to your role as contributor and editor of guide ‘To Cambodia With Love’?
+Is that what led to your editing ‘To Cambodia With Love’?

 Technically I’m the editor of To Cambodia With Love: A Travel Guide for the Connoisseur, as well as contributing some of my tales and introducing each chapter.
 It came out at the beginning of 2011 but I started badgering the contributors as early as 2006.
 I must say I had a fantastic group of contributors, some 65 in all, some of the top names in the Cambodia sphere at that time, and they willingly sent me their special memories and personal highlights.
 It was an off-shoot of To Asia With Love (2004), for which I had contributed a few articles and the series editor asked me to manage the Cambodia edition, when they decided to do a number of country-only books.
 I was already a keen blogger and my website was pretty extensive, so I agreed as it seemed a good fit.